Evaluation Criteria for Web Sites

 1. The publication or revision dates are not always provided

 2. If a date is provided, it may have various meanings.
-For example: It may indicate when the material was first written; it may indicate when the material was first placed on the Web; or it may indicate when the material was last revised.
+For example, it may indicate when the material was first written it may indicate when the material was first placed on the Web, or it may indicate when the material was last revised.

 Use the following questions to evaluate currency: